SANTA SUSANA FIELD LABORATORY

 A major activity at SSFL has been the decommissioning of DOE-owned and Boeing-owned nuclear and radiological faciities in Area IV.

-Since 2000, politics, legislation, litigation and regulatory abuse and inaction has interfered with the established decommissioning process.
+Since 2000, politics, legislation, litigation and regulatory abuse and inaction has interfered with the established decommissioning process, and delayed radiological cleanup at SSFL.

 PSR-LA Petition & Complaint